• Skip to primary navigation

 This is the easiest Instant Pot Pork Butt recipe!
 No prep work, just add all of the ingredients to your pressure cooker.
 Warm spices like smoked paprika and cinnamon plus sweet & tangy apple cider vinegar and orange juice give the pork incredible flavor.
 The meat is unbelievably tender!

-a bowl of shredded pork this recipe
+a bowl of shredded pork

 This tender shredded pork can be used in tacos, burritos, rice bowls and sandwiches.
 You can add barbecue sauce after it's cooked to make pulled pork.